 Previous GeneCards Identifiers for CHMP2A Gene

 CHMP2A belongs to the chromatin-modifying protein/charged multivesicular body protein (CHMP) family.
 These proteins are components of ESCRT-III (endosomal sorting complex required for transport III), a complex involved in degradation of surface receptor proteins and formation of endocytic multivesicular bodies (MVBs).
 Some CHMPs have both nuclear and cytoplasmic/vesicular distributions, and one such CHMP, CHMP1A (MIM 164010), is required for both MVB formation and regulation of cell cycle progression (Tsang et al., 2006 [PubMed 16730941]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for CHMP2A Gene

 CHMP2A (Charged Multivesicular Body Protein 2A) is a Protein Coding gene.
-Diseases associated with CHMP2A include fibrosarcomatous osteosarcoma and adenocarcinoma.
+Diseases associated with CHMP2A include brain glioblastoma multiforme and hiv-1.
 Among its related pathways are Budding and maturation of HIV virion and Clathrin derived vesicle budding.
-Gene Ontology (GO) annotations related to this gene include protein domain specific binding.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and phosphatidylcholine binding.
 An important paralog of this gene is CHMP2B.